-- Manage encryption with BitLocker technology from a central location - Keep track of all client computers whose hard disks are encrypted with BitLocker - Easily integrate native BitLocker environments in DriveLock BitLocker Management - Use smartcard and token in addition to common BitLocker authentication methods - Monitor the encryption and decryption states of individual client computers in the DriveLock Control Center - Manage BitLocker recovery keys securely from a central location - Quickly decommission devices when they are lost or stolen in case they are re-connected to the network - Prevent unauthorized access in the case of decommissioned or recycled terminal equipment - DriveLock pre-boot authentication for BitLocker allows you to unlock the system partition using your Windows login.
+- Manage encryption with BitLocker technology from a central location - Keep track of all client computers whose hard disks are encrypted with BitLocker - Easily integrate native BitLocker environments in DriveLock BitLocker Management - Use smartcard and token in addition to common BitLocker authentication methods - Monitor the encryption and decryption status of individual devices in the DriveLock Operations Center (DOC) - Manage BitLocker recovery keys securely from a central location - Quickly decommission devices when they are lost or stolen in case they are re-connected to the network - Prevent unauthorized access in the case of decommissioned or recycled terminal equipment - DriveLock pre-boot authentication for BitLocker allows you to unlock the system partition using your Windows login.
 This eliminates the need to enter the computer-specific BitLocker password.

-3.1 General information
+2.1 General information